Opinion | Don’t worry, judges aren’t all unethical. But some aren’t very smart.

 What’s perhaps most disappointing about this episode, however, is not what it shows about the judges’ ethics; it’s what it reveals about their smarts.

 Why were they holding or, in a few cases, trading individual stocks in the first place?
-For most investors, market-timing and picking winners, though possibly exciting, are losing propositions.
+For most investors, market timing and picking winners, though possibly exciting, are losing propositions.

 The wisest long-term strategy is to put your money in a broad-based mutual fund, preferably one that tracks a market index such as the S&P 500.